folio-org/docs/content/en/docs/Settings/Settings_tenant/settings_tenant.md

 In the Delete Library dialog, click Delete.
 Click Save.
 A confirmation message appears and the library is deleted.

-Settings > Location setup > Locations
+### Settings > Location setup > Locations

-Use this setting to configure your locations.
-A location is the fourth and most detailed level of the FOLIO Location hierarchy, and typically represents specific shelving areas, like the stacks, reserves, or specific language collections.

-Locations and service points
+#### Locations and service points

 Each location must have at least one service point associated with it and designated as primary.
 Locations may also have additional service points that are non-primary.
 Non-primary service points are not required.

-When an item is returned at another service point that is not associated with the location, it is put in transit to the primary service point.
+When an item is returned at a service point that is not associated with the location, it is put in transit to the primary service point.

 When an item is checked in at a location’s non-primary service point, it is not put in transit to the primary service point.

-The most common use case for a non-primary service point is if your library has multiple service desks in the same building, or decides to create a service point for staff working “behind the scenes” in addition to a service point for a patron-facing service desk.
+The most common use case for a non-primary service point is if your library has multiple service points in the same building, or if your library has a service point for staff working “behind the scenes” in addition to a service point for a patron-facing service desk.
 In those cases, one service point can be the primary service point for locations in that building, and the other service points would be non-primary service points for those locations.
-This allows staff at those non-primary service points to discharge and shelve items for the library without putting them in transit to the main service point.
+This allows staff at non-primary service points to discharge and shelve items for that location without putting them in transit to the main service point.

-Creating a location
+#### Creating a location

 In the Locations pane, select the Institution under which the location should be created.
 Select the Campus under which the location should be created.